D1nker/rs_translation_check/README.md

 - `colored` for colorized terminal output.
 - `glob` for reading JSON files in multiple directories.
 - `rayon` for parallel processing to improve performance.
-- `regex` for extracting variables.
 - `serde_json` for parsing JSON.
+- `dashmap` for concurrent hashmap access.
+- `arc` for atomic reference counting.

 ## Contributing